Glenrock Lagoon: Development

-Besides the major road corridors, there is a major walking trail, The Great North Walk (Yuelarbah Track) and The Fernleigh Track Cycleway.
+Besides the major road corridors, there is a major walking trail, the Great North Walk (Yuelarbah Track) and the The Fernleigh Track cycleway.
 The Great North Walk follows Flaggy Creek from Charlestown to the top of the lagoon.
 Then follows the northern shore of the lagoon to the beach before heading north to Newcastle along the Burwood beach past Murdering Gully and the ruins of the copper smelter.

 The old rail corridor to Belmont has been upgraded to a cycle way and was completed in 2015.
-It was completed in 3 stages: Park Ave (Adamstown) to Kahibah Station, Burwood Road (Kahibah) by 2004; Kahibah Station, Burwood Road (Kahibah) to Oakdale Road (Redhead) by 2009; and Oakdale Road (Redhead) to Belmont 2015.
+It was completed in three stages: Park Avenue (Adamstown) to Kahibah Station, Burwood Road (Kahibah) by 2004; Kahibah Station, Burwood Road (Kahibah) to Oakdale Road (Redhead) by 2009; and Oakdale Road (Redhead) to Belmont 2015.

 Glenrock Lagoon has been for over a century a recreational area for the people of Newcastle and Lake Macquarie.
 Glenrock State Conservation Area was declared a protected area in 1986.

 Within the catchment are the following suburbs – Adamstown Heights, Merewether Heights, Highfields, Kahibah, Charlestown, Whitebridge.
 However, Kahibah is the only suburb that is totally within the catchment area.